VBSO COVID-19 preparations, response and cancellations

 Some nonviolent offenders released into electronic home incarceration

-Starting Tuesday, March 17, the Virginia Beach Sheriff’s Office began releasing some nonviolent offenders into electronic home incarceration in response to the coronavirus pandemic.
+On March 17, the Virginia Beach Sheriff’s Office began releasing some nonviolent offenders into electronic home incarceration in response to the coronavirus pandemic.

 The Sheriff’s Office has identified those Virginia Beach Correctional Center inmates who may be eligible for release into the existing Electronic Home Incarceration Program (EHIP).
 To be eligible, they must have 90 days or less left to serve for a nonviolent offense.
 Offenders charged with domestic violence or their third or subsequent drunken driving offense will not be considered for release.
 They must have a safe place to go.